 To be eligible, all books must have been published within the two calendar years prior to the award competition.
 Please submit the name of the author, the book to be considered, the publisher information to [email protected] and indicate which prize (1st or subsequent publication).
 Self-nominations are also welcome.

-Nominations for the 2019 competition are due on March 11th.
+The deadline for 2020 nominations will be announced soon.
+Stay tuned!.
 Winners will be announced at the American Anthropological Association Annual Meetings in Vancouver, Canada.

 The first annual book prize in both categories was awarded at the 2018 meetings of the American Anthropological Association in San Jose, California.
 The inaugural winners were:

 Nelson Graburn Book Prize

 - (2019 co-winner) Pursuit of Happiness: Black Women, Diasporic Dreams, and the Politics of Emotional Transnationalism, by Bianca C. Williams.

 - (2019 co-winner) Ethno-erotic Economies: Sexuality, Money, and Belonging in Kenya, by George Paul Meiu.